 \subsection{Combinatorial Optimization Problems}

-The \acl{JSSP} (\ac{JSSP}) is a combinatorial optimization problem\footnote{Combinatorial optimization is the search process for maxima (or minima) of an objective function where the domain has a discrete but large configuration space.} where a given set of jobs (or production orders) must be executed while only a limited number of machines can perform the operations of the jobs (also called production steps).
+The \acl{JSSP} (\ac{JSSP}) is a combinatorial optimization problem\footnote{Combinatorial optimization is the search process for maxima (or minima) of an objective function where the domain has a discrete but large configuration space.} where a given set of jobs (or production orders) must be executed.
+At the same time, only a limited number of machines can perform the operations required for the jobs (also referred to as production steps).
 Each operation can be executed by a specific machine.
 A schedule must be found that determines which jobs are to be executed at which time and by which machine.
-The aim is to minimize the total amount of time until all jobs have been completed~\cite{102:Carugno2022,156:Baskar2012}.
+The aim is to minimize the total amount of time until all jobs have been completed~\cite{102:Carugno2022, 156:Baskar2012}.
 Many variations of the \ac{JSSP} problem exist.
-To be closer, both to the market and manufacturing resources, modern enterprises have evolved from a single factory to a multi-factory manufacturing environment.
+To be closer to both the market and manufacturing resources, modern enterprises have evolved from a single factory to a multi-factory manufacturing environment.
 This has led to the scheduling system changing from a \ac{JSSP} system to a \ac{FJSP} and further to a \acl{DFJSP} (\ac{DFJSP}).

-The \ac{FJSP} is a generalization of the basic \ac{JSSP} that allows to process tasks on one machine, chosen from a set of alternative machines (the machines in each set are identical)~\cite{200:Nouri2017}.
-The \ac{FJSP} is considered one of the most difficult combinatorial optimization problems, and it was revealed that it is strongly NP-hard since the classical JSSP has also proven to be strongly NP-hard~\cite{139:Guohui2019}.
+The \ac{FJSP} is a generalization of the \ac{JSSP} that allows tasks to be processed on one machine, chosen from a set of alternative machines (the machines in each set are identical)~\cite{200:Nouri2017}.
+As is well known, this is a strongly NP-hard problem~\cite{139:Guohui2019}.
 A distinctive feature of \ac{JSSP} (and \ac{FJSP}) is the parallel job processing.
-While different process chains of an order are valuated, the choice of a process chain for an order affects the choice of production routes for all other orders.
+While different process chains for an order are evaluated, the selection of a process chain for an order influences the choice of production routes for all other orders.